flutter/website/src/docs/resources/faq.md

 ### How does Flutter run my code on Android? {#run-android}

-The engine's C and C++ code are compiled with Android's NDK.
+The engine's C and C++ codes are compiled with Android's NDK.
 The Dart code (both the SDK's and yours) are ahead-of-time (AOT) compiled into native, ARM, and x86 libraries.
-Those libraries are included in a "runner" Android project, and the whole thing is built into an APK.
+Those libraries are included in a "runner" Android project, and the whole thing is built into an `.apk`.
 When launched, the app loads the Flutter library.
 Any rendering, input, or event handling, and so on, is delegated to the compiled Flutter and app code.